Table of Contents

-The FFmpeg resampler provides an high-level interface to the libswresample library audio resampling utilities.
-In particular it allows to perform audio resampling, audio channel layout rematrixing, and convert audio format and packing layout.
+The FFmpeg resampler provides a high-level interface to the libswresample library audio resampling utilities.
+In particular it allows one to perform audio resampling, audio channel layout rematrixing, and convert audio format and packing layout.

 The audio resampler supports the following named options.

 Options may be set by specifying -option value in the

 SwrContext options or using the libavutil/opt.h API for

 - uchl, used_chlayout

 Set used input channel layout.
 Default is unset.
 This option is only used for special remapping.

 Set the input sample rate.
 Default value is 0.

 - osr, out_sample_rate